gvermag22/python-automation-scripts/README.md

 - **Automated Login**: The script logs into LinkedIn using provided credentials.
 - **Message Personalization**: It includes the recipient's name in the message for a personalized touch.
 - **Error Handling**: Comprehensive logging and error handling are implemented for debugging and tracking the script's progress.
-- **Input File Support**: The script reads profiles and messages from input files for easy management.
+- **Input File Support**: The script reads the search results url from input files for easy management.

 ### Main Components
 - **Selenium Setup**: Uses Chrome WebDriver with custom options to disable notifications.